 The entire area, though very rural, is served by good roads and public transportation except to the Moray and Salineras sites.
 The best options are to rent a car or join a tour.

 The valley has increasingly taken on a dual personality, depending on the time of day, day of the week, and month of the year.
 Blame it on Pisac and its famous three-times-weekly market.
-Every Cusco travel agency offers a day tour of the Sacred Valley each Tuesday, Thursday, and Sunday to coincide with the town´s market days, and they all seem to follow the same schedule: morning shoppingin Pisac, buffet lungh in Urubamba, afternoon browsing in Ollantaytambo.
+Every Cusco travel agency offers a day tour of the Sacred Valley each Tuesday, Thursday, and Sunday to coincide with the town´s market days, and they all seem to follow the same schedule: morning shopping in Pisac, buffet lunch in Urubamba, afternoon browsing in Ollantaytambo.
 You can almost always sign up for one of these tours at the last minute - even early on the morning of the tour- especially if you´re here in the September-to-May off-season.
-On nonmarket days and during the off-season, howeve, Pisac and the rest of the Sacred Valley is relatively quiet.
+However, Pisac and the rest of the Sacred Valley is relatively quiet on nonmarket days and durareg the off-season.
 In any case, the valley deserves more than a rushed day tour if you have the time.

 Four Sacred Valley sites (Pisac, Chinchero, Moray, and Ollantaytambo) fall under Cusco´s Tourist Ticket scheme.
 The ticket´s 10-day validity lets you take in these four attractions as well, and is the only way to gain admission.
 An abbreviated ticket, valid for two days, also gains you admission to the four sites in the valley.